KGoodz93/dev-project-creator/README.md

 When run, this will start with an option to choose with project to generate - as seen below.

+Once this has been generated, this will open the newly created project directory in an explorer window ready for use.

 <img width="467" alt="Screenshot 2022-06-13 140806" src="https://user-images.githubusercontent.com/82043281/173363323-f1eecb40-c50b-4433-80d4-514421d30279.png">

 ## 1. Python